UVic Flute Syllabus Spring term 2025

 Materials

 All undergraduate students will cover all genres (early music, classical, Romantic/French salon, twentieth/twenty-first century and avant-garde music).
+Graduate students may focus on particular styles as determined by individual consultation and specific learning needs of the student.

 Piccolo, Alto and Bass playing are all encouraged.
 We are fortunate to have a superb new Burkhart professional piccolo, and a beautiful alto flute in addition to a “bass flute.”
 Any of these may be borrowed with instructor permission and a completed form (which can be obtained from Claire at front office).
 Students who require auxiliary instruments for school ensembles will have priority.